Essential Guide

 The Mistake:

-Relying solely on employer-provided life insurance (typically 1-2x annual salary) or having no life insurance at all.
-Many Kiwis assume ACC will cover their family if something happens, not realizing ACC only covers accidents and has limited payouts.
+Relying solely on employer-provided life insurance (often only a multiple of annual salary) or having no life insurance at all.
+Many Kiwis assume ACC will cover their family if something happens, not realising ACC only covers accidents and has limited payouts.

 Why It's Costly:

 Inadequate life insurance leaves your family financially vulnerable if you die or become seriously ill.
-ACC provides only $158,780 (2025 rate) for accidental death and weekly compensation capped at 80% of earnings up to $142,283/year.
-It doesn't cover death from illness (heart disease, cancer) which accounts for 92% of deaths in New Zealand.
+ACC provides set payments for accidental death and weekly compensation up to a cap (see ACC for current rates), but does not cover death from illness — which accounts for the majority of NZ deaths (see Stats NZ leading-causes-of-death data).

 How to Avoid It:

-• Calculate your coverage need properly: Mortgage balance + 8-10x annual income + children's education costs + 2 years living expenses.
+• Calculate your coverage need properly: mortgage balance + a multiple of annual income + children's education costs + a buffer for living expenses.
+A licensed adviser can help you size this for your circumstances.

-• Don't rely on employer insurance—it ends when you leave your job, and 1-2x salary is rarely sufficient.
-Get your own policy you control.
+• Don't rely on employer insurance alone — it ends when you leave your job, and the cover is rarely enough to clear a mortgage.
+Hold your own policy you control.

-• Review coverage every 3-5 years or after major life events—marriage, children, mortgage increase, income growth all require coverage adjustments.
+• Review coverage regularly and after major life events — marriage, children, mortgage increase, income growth all warrant coverage adjustments.

-• Include income protection insurance if you're the main earner—it pays 75% of your income if illness or injury prevents you from working.
+• Include income protection insurance if you're the main earner — it pays a regular benefit (typically a portion of your income) if illness or injury prevents you from working.

 7